skye-cyber/Encryptionsuite/README.md

 ## License

-This project is an open source software.
+This project is an open source software Licensed under `GNU GENERAL PUBLIC LICENSE Version 3`

 Feel free to modify and customize this template according to your specific project requirements and add any additional sections or information that you think would be helpful for users.